suneetnangia/azure-quickstart-templates/service-fabric-secure-cluster-5-node-1-nodetype/README.md

 </a>

 This template allows you to deploy a secure 5 node, Single Node Type Service fabric Cluster running Windows server 2012 R2 Data center on Standard_D2 Size VMs with Windows Azure diagnostics turned on.
 This template assumes that you already have certificates uploaded to your keyvault, else I strongly suggest you follow one of the two links below.
+This template will secure both node to node and client to node communication using the user configured cluster certificate as by default, the cluster certificates are added to the allowed Admin certificates list.

 ## Creating a custom ARM template